SquadcastHub/squadcasthub.github.io/pages/mydoc/configure_slo.md

 {{site.data.alerts.yellow-note-i-md}}
 **Note:**

-This feature is available as part of the [Pro and Enterprise Plan](https://www.squadcast.com/pricing).
+This feature is available as part of the Product Trial and [Pro and Enterprise Plan](https://www.squadcast.com/pricing).
 {{site.data.alerts.end}}

 {{site.data.alerts.blue-note}}